Click on a question to open and read its answer.

 If you need a lawyer and do not have one, you may call the Lawyer Referral Service operated by the Marin County Bar Association at (415) 499-1813.
 If you cannot afford a lawyer, you may call the Legal Aid Society of Marin County at (415) 492-0230, the Family Law Center at (415) 492-9230, Legal Self Help Services at (415) 444-7130, or, visit the Marin County Superior Court for Legal Self Help Services.

 Mr. Washington is the County Counsel and his name appears on all the documents filed by any attorney in the office.
 The person most familiar with your case is usually the attorney who actually signed the document.
 That person’s name appears beneath Mr. Washington's name at the top of the document and again beneath the signature itself.
-If you believe you must speak to someone concerning your matter, it is that person to whom you should speak.
+If you need to speak to someone concerning your matter, you should speak to the attorney most familiar with your case.

 The County Counsel is not the official custodian of any records of the County of Marin.
 You should inquire directly at the office or location where you believe the records are maintained.